nualagr/dargan-health-foods/TESTING.md

 - The pagination buttons rendered, especially on page one, do not make it obvious to the viewer that the page range displayed does not reflect the total number of pages returned.

+- The Order timestamp does not take Daylight Savings Time into account.

 ##### back to [top](#table-of-contents)

 ---